 The XCLIB library is used by third-party application packages like MX to control EPIX PIXCI imaging boards.
-You may download the current version of the library from the EPIX FTP site's directory ftp://ftp.epixinc.com/software/xclib_v22/.
-The license for the development package is not included with the purchase price of the EPIX PIXCI E4.
-Instead, it is an additional charge of \$495 as of late 2006.
+You may download the library from the EPIX FTP site's directory ftp://ftp.epixinc.com/software/xclib_v22/.
+However, the license for the development package is not included with the purchase price of the EPIX PIXCI E4.
+Instead, it is an additional charge of \$495 as of late 2007.
+The installer for XCLIB will fail unless you have a license key.

-For Linux, you should download the xcliblnx version for Fedora Core 4, which works just fine on Fedora Core 5.
+For Linux, you should download the xcliblnx version for Fedora Core 4, which is the version intended for the Linux 2.6 kernel series.
 For Windows XP, you should download the file xclibwnt.exe.
-Please be careful to download files whose names begin with xclib with a b and not files whose names begin with xclip with a p.
+Please be careful to download files whose names begin with xclip with a p.
 The xclip versions include image processing functionality not used by MX and the license cost for those versions is higher.
 By default, XCLIB will be installed to /usr/local/xclib on Linux and to C:\XCLIB on Windows.
 The procedure for installing XCLIB is not described in any document on the EPIX web site.
 It is only described in the manual distributed with licensed versions of the XCLIB development kit.

 Please note that in the XCLIB download directory, there are versions of the library for Mandrake 9.1 using the older Linux 2.4 kernel, for Windows 95/98/ME and for the 32-bit DOS Watcom compiler.
-Currently, we have no plans to support these older operating system platforms.
+We have no plans to support these older operating system platforms.